OloladeOnyeka/GitHub-Guide-For-Beginners/Introduction-To-GitHub.md

 ## Git Commit via GitHub CLI

-1. Open the Repository on your local computer and make the required changes using an external editor.
+1. Open the Repository on your local computer and make the required changes using Visua Studio Code.

-2. Open GitBash on your local computer and navigate to the folder that contains the repository by typing cd and the name of the folder, then click Enter.
+2. Open GitBash on your local computer and navigate to the folder that contains the repository by typing `cd` and the name of the folder, then click Enter.
-3. To access the repository, type cd and the repository name. using the cd command and Enter, as shown in the image.
+3. To access the repository, type `cd` + the repository name, and Enter, as shown in the image.
-4. To view the modified files in your repository, type git status and click Enter.
+4. To view the modified files in your repository, type `git status` and click Enter.

 ![Image](Image-Folder-2/annotely_image%20(17).png)

-5. Type 'git add' and the name of the modified file(s) then click Enter.
+5. Type `git add` + the name of the modified file(s) then click Enter.
 This brings the file to staging.
-6. Type 'git status' to check the file(s) has been successfuly added.
+6. Type `git status` to check that the file(s) has been successfuly added.
 The added file should be in green and this tells you the file is ready to be commited to the repository.

 ![Image](Image-Folder-2/annotely_image%20(18).png)

-7. To commit the file(s), type git commit -m"commit message" -m"commit message description"
+7. To commit the file(s), type `git commit -m"commit message" -m"commit message description`

 ![Image](Image-Folder-2/annotely_image%20(19).png)